hasherezade/IAT_patcher/README.md

 Download builds
 -
-You can download the latest build from [releases](https://github.com/hasherezade/IAT_patcher/releases)
+You can download the latest stable Windows builds from the [releases](https://github.com/hasherezade/IAT_patcher/releases)

 Sample DLLs
 -